 Most people have a group LTD policy offered through their employer, and because they are working they are also covered by SSDI.
 For efficiency’s sake, I’m going to talk about SSDI and LTD together.
 This is because, at least financially, they usually work hand-in-glove.
 Here’s how it starts: You and your doctor decide you’re disabled.
 You resign from your job.
 You file a claim with your insurance company and with Social Security.
 And for the next several months, you don’t get a lot of sleep as you worry about whether your claims will be approved.

-part of the two-thirds of past earnings.
+If you have typical LTD insurance, it will pay either 60% or two-thirds of your pre-disability earnings to a maximum level, often $5,000 or maybe $7,500 a month.
+Now here’s the kicker: Almost all LTD policies count your SSDI as part of the two-thirds of past earnings.
 This means your LTD benefits are reduced by whatever SSDI pays.
 Some people go crazy when they find out about that.
 But remember what I wrote above about reading your policy?
 If you had wanted more coverage, you'd have bought it.

 You didn't know?
 Never thought about this stuff?
 Okey-dokey, but whose fault is that?
 When you started on the job they gave you a little booklet concerning your disability insurance benefits.
 You know, the one you tossed in the bottom of your desk drawer and told yourself you'd read someday?
 Yeah, that one.
 So if you're looking around for someone to blame because you didn't have enough insurance, might I suggest finding the nearest mirror?

 When you file for LTD, your policy will require that you also file for SSDI.
 If you fail to do this, your insurance company will simply deduct your potential SSDI benefit from whatever they pay you.
-This is because the LTD policy really is insurance for
+This is because the LTD policy really is insurance for the difference between SSDI and whatever percentage of your past income mentioned in the LTD documents.

 Let’s imagine you filed your SSDI and LTD claims on, oh, January 1st.
 The insurance company will probably make its decision on your claim by March 1st or April 1st.
 If you’re really lucky the government will go that fast, too, but it’s quite possible that Social Security will deny your claim and give you the run-around.
 These run-arounds have been known to last for years on end.
 I know a guy who waited for just short of a decade.
 Let me hasten to add that this is rare.
 Really rare -- although if the Republicans get away with squeezing Social Security like they want to, maybe it will become less rare.
 Hard to say.

-entire percentage of your working income specified by the policy including the government’s share.
+If you have LTD and if your insurance company has accepted your claim, guess what?
+If the government rejected your claim, LTD will pay the entire percentage of your working income specified by the policy including the government’s share.
 But there are some conditions attached.
 One is that you must appeal any government denial of benefits – with the insurance company paying for a lawyer to represent you.
 Secondly, if the government eventually decides in your favor and awards you back pay for the benefits that had been denied, that money belongs not to you but to the insurance company.

 (Important: For complete detail about the offset issue, see The Social Security Offset posting on this website.)